 Scared of spiders?
 Play on your party guests’ fears with the first of our Halloween cake ideas – a scrumptiously spooky spider cake.

-You’ll need all the standard sponge ingredients, some pre-made icing and a packet of sugary or liquorice laces.
-Simply whip up a regular sponge with your eggs, sugar, flour and cocoa powder, and bake for approximately half an hour before setting aside to cool.
+You’ll need all the standard sponge ingredients, some pre-made icing and a packet of sugary or .
+Simply whip up a regular sponge cake with your eggs, sugar, flour and cocoa powder, and bake for approximately half an hour before setting aside to cool.

-Once cooled, coat your spooky cakes in your pre-made icing.
-Then you can start decorating!
+Once completely cooled, coat your spooky cakes in your pre-made icing.
+Then you can start with your Halloween cake decorations!

 You can make pumpkin Halloween cakes by adding peeled pumpkin to your sponge mix for a taste of authenticity, or simply opt for an easy sponge with a pumpkin design.

-You’ll need to make two sponges for this, and also need orange food colouring, green food colouring, enough fondant icing to cover your cake and a bowl of buttercream.
+You’ll need to make two sponges for this Halloween cake recipe; you’ll also need orange food colouring, green food colouring, enough fondant icing to cover your cake and a bowl of buttercream.

 Spread your buttercream over the top of the lower sponge to create your filling.
-Place the top sponge over the filling and mix your orange food colouring with a large dollop of your fondant icing.
-Setting a smaller amount of icing mixture aside for later.
+Place the top sponge over the filling and mix your orange food colouring with a large dollop of your fondant icing to get started on your Halloween cake decorations, setting a smaller amount of icing mixture aside for later.
 Spread the orange icing over your sponges.

 If you’ve got time, carve the edges of your cake to resemble the groves of a real, authentic pumpkin.
 You can also carve jagged shapes to look like the eyes and mouth of a spooky Jack-O-Lantern.
 And there you have it!
 A horribly good Halloween cake suitable for all of your guests.